apache/arrow/docs/source/cpp/streaming_execution.rst

       }

-      // ErrorReceived is called by an input of this node to report an error. void ErrorReceived(ExecNode* input, Status error) override {
+      // ErrorReceived is called by an input of this node to report an error.
+      // ExecNodes should always forward errors to their outputs unless they
+      // are able to fully handle the error (this is rare). void ErrorReceived(ExecNode* input, Status error) override {
         outputs_[0]->ErrorReceived(this, error);
       }